MATERIALS & TRACEABILITY

 Learn about the materials that contribute to our mission.

 Recycled polyester (rPET) is a material obtained from the recycling of used plastic bottles.
-From this process, new polymers are obtained, which are transformed into textile fiber, which, in turn, can be recycled again to give life to other plastic objects.
-Recycled polyester is a great example of a circular economy.
+From this process, new polymers are obtained, which are transformed into textile fiber which, in turn, it can be recycled again to give life to other plastic objects.

 We have helped to recover